nkonev/debezium-example/readme.md

 optimize table customers final cleanup;
 # or
 select * from customers final;
+# or
+select * from customers limit 1 by id;
+# or - remove duplicates and hide deleted
+select * from customers prewhere deleted = 0 limit 1 by id;

 # see in Clickhouse
 docker exec -it clickhouse clickhouse client